kantarcise/Low-Noise-Amplifier-Design/README.md

 If the amplifier is stable at the frequency; for a low noise design, we might want to take a look at the **"Noise Parameters"** .

+3 parameters that is crucial here can be given as *"Minimum Noise Figure, Optimum reflection coefficient and Resistance Value"*

 ## Simulation